DigitalNZ/supplejack_common/README.md

 It takes a url as a argument which will be used to fetch the resources.

 #### attribute / attributes
 It takes the name of the attribute and then some options to specify how that particular field is going to be populated.
+It can additionally take a block in which any custom logic can be defined.

 #### Method definitons
 Any method defined in the parser file will also be used as a attribute for the resource, the difference being that you have access to the raw document or XML and the full power of ruby to extract the relevant data any way you want.